Today I will be teaching you How to copy or transfer data from RDP to a local PC and from PC to RDP.

 Launch uTorrent and click create new torrent icon.

-After choosing your data, Click create button to save .Torrent file.
-You may give it a name.
+After choosing your data, Click the create button to save the .Torrent file.
+You may give it a name as well.

 Close dialog box.

-Now copy .Torrent file and paste into local PC.
+Now copy .Torrent file and paste it into the local PC.

 After copying, Open this .Torrent file with uTorrent to download or transfer data from your RDP.

-Keep in mind, Please keep RDP turned on during all the process.
-You may shut down your local PC and resume download whenever you want with maximum download speed.
+During the entire process, RDP must be turned on.
+You may shut down your local PC and resume the download whenever you want with maximum download speed.

-Feel free to ask any question If you run into any problem.
+Feel free to ask any questions If you run into any problems.
 You can use the comment section.
 I’ll try my best to solve your problem as soon as I can.